 The tall Lupine hybrids may benefit from staking.
 You can use grow-through grid stakes to avoid the labor of fastening individual stalks to stakes.

 Lupines benefit from deadheading or removing spent blooms after flowering.
 This prevents unwanted volunteers from taking over the garden and may encourage some additional reblooming.
 By preventing Lupines from developing seed heads, you also allow the plant to redirect energy into root and foliage growth, which results in increased plant vigor.

 Pests and Problems

 Lupines are subject to a few pests and diseases.
 Aphids are common in early spring, as are slugs and snails.
-Powdery mildew can colonize plants in the rainy season, to the point where it’s best just to cut damaged foliage away and wait for regrowth.
+In addition, powdery mildew can colonize plants in the rainy season, to the point where it's best just to cut damaged foliage away and wait for regrowth.

 - Back to genus Lupinus